hasura/clickhouse_gdc_v2/readme.md

 ### Known issues & limitations

 - Column comparison operators are not supported, but Hasura GraphQL Engine will still allow them, resulting in runtime errors.
-- We are using the clickhouse http interface.
-We will move to a tcp client in due time.
 - No support for mutations or subscriptions.
 - Table columns with complex types are supported as JSON strings, not full graphql types.
-- There is a currently a bug where the console UI will demand at least one entry for the tables array, and one entry for that table's columns.
-This should soon be fixed.
-For the time being, you may work around this by providing dummy values for both table an column names and aliases.

 ## Using this connector